plomari/dxx/README.txt

   This also doesn't include the d1x unification.
 - half-functional support for loading D2X-XL levels.
 This is work in progress and in an early stage.
 (See below.)
+- optional "saving" of invulnerability and cloak.
+It's off by default, and configurable per game via a dialog shown on the F6 key.
+"Saving" means you can disable invuln./cloak immediately, and reenable them at a later point.
+It's also possible to "save" them when collecting them.
+The configuration (F6) and the saved invuln./cloak amount are part of savegames.
+This feature was added for gameplay parity with D2X-XL.

 This was also converted to SDL2 (OpenGL/Linux only), possibly with some problems that still should be fixed.